Fangzsx/my-todo-app/README.md

 2. Display All Todo in Dashboard
 3. Random Quote Generator- A random quote is displayed in dashboard coming from ZenQuoteAPI.
 4. Profile Setup- User can set up his/her name and image which will then displayed in dashboard.
 Setups are then save even if the user close the application.
+5. No internet connection required- App works even if the user has no internet connection.
+Consequently, no quote will be generated.

 ## Project Experience
 This project is my first attempt to create an app together with Figma.
 I learned a lot and I had fun creating my own design.
 I used Room Database to store todos and enhance the architecture using MVVM.
 I also stumble upon ZenQuoteAPI, a random motivational quote api and integrate it in this app.